 A sudden downpour or swim in the lake can make for a hypothermic dog with all of that wet hair as temps drop.
 Bringing a supply of towels to have on hand helps with the comfort factor, too.
 Towels and rags are also great for emergencies—as bandaging or cleaning up materials.

 Flea, Tick, Mosquito and Other Bug Protection

 Your pet should be on a monthly flea and tick preventative, but if not, check with your vet about the best product for your pet and where you will be traveling to.

 Never use products intended for humans on dogs and cats.
 Extra caution for dog and cat households too; products should never be used on a species it is not labeled for, and some dog flea/tick products are toxic to cats.

-A tick removal tool, such as the Tick Twister are also a necessity for many areas -- good for removing ticks from pets and people.
+A tick removal tool, such as the Tick Twister is also a necessity for many areas—good for removing ticks from pets and people.

 And if there is a sudden thunderstorm or fireworks, and you may be up all night with a dog who is very frightened and won’t settle down.

 Pack your big bulky dog beds.
 Your dog will take one look at the familiar beds and say “oh good that is HOME” and settle right down.